 You may have seen me mention before that I'm usually not the first to jump on trends and am instead a bit more skeptical.
 However I'll sometimes try them over time and come round to them.

 Take Buddha bowls, for example - it's really just a trendy way of saying a mix of grain, protein, veggies and a sauce as many cultures have been doing for years, like the Korean sashimi rice bowl, hoedeopbap, I shared.
-And I've run with the idea in my leftover steak and quinoa bowl (a particular favorite) and crab rice Buddha bowl.
+And I've run with the idea in my leftover steak and quinoa bowl (a particular favorite).

 Avocado toast is another - open sandwiches, like Danish smørrebrød, have been around for ages, so it's no big leap to use avocado.
 And while I haven't shared in it's simplest form, my golden beet and avocado toast is still one of my favorite bread-based dishes.

 This basil ricotta toast gives it a bit of a run for it's money, though.
 Especially when you factor in how easy it is.

 Steps to make this basil ricotta toast